enclaive/enclaive-docker-arangodb-sgx/README.md

 ## Connecting

 Use `arangosh` to connect to `hostname:8529` or use the web interface on the same address.
-No authentication is required for the shell as this a demo setup, a user account has to be created before logging in to the web interface.
+No authentication is required as this a demo setup.
+Login as `root` with an empty password on the web interface.

 ## Notes